Why customer and employee research may sustain your organization

 “Organizations exist only, in the world they work in, because of relationships.
 Understanding these relationships forms a bedrock for profitable advantage.”

 Creating a sustainable organization depends very much on being able to attract new customers, but it is also about retention.
-Keeping existing customers is five times cheaper than attracting new ones.
+To sustain existing customers is five times cheaper than attracting new ones.
 This customer and employee loyalty is an outcome of meeting their expectations.
 Measuring performance against expectations is critical for any organization.
 Rowan Jackson believes customer relations play a big part in organizations competitiveness and sustainability.

 “Dynamic sustainability is about continuous improvement.
 It is not a static world, so organizations need to keep improving, or fall behind.
 This dynamic sustainability requires expectations-driven research into relationships with key stakeholders coupled with leadership.
 Today consumers’ expectations evolve constantly and what was acceptable performance two years ago is no longer so.
 Using such research, organizations invite their customers and employees to direct what and how they need to improve.”